metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 I'm seeing Seattle use quite a few five-man fronts on defense, with a single linebacker behind them.
 Is Carroll trying to incorporate Staley principles?
 And why's he trying to do this against a team that thrives on the power running game?

 It's telling that on a critical third down from about 6 yards out, McDaniels chose to run the ball, knowing full well he was never going to try to convert on fourth down.
+Conservative coaching is back, baby!

+In the end, Josh Jacobs had a monster game despite being questionable on the injury report leading up to the game.
+Jacobs and his back-up tailback had great days against this sad Seahawks defense.

 ***